How To Play

 Adding a Tile

-- New tile must be connected to another
+- The new tile must be placed alongside another

 - Tile can be rotated

 - Your city must be a 3x3 square (or a 3x4 rectangle if playing Rectangle City variant)